 A bachelor’s in accounting is a four-year undergraduate degree that prepares learners for entry-level careers in public, government, and management accounting.
 The Bureau of Labor Statistics (BLS) projects employment for accountants to grow 7% between 2020 and 2030.

 In the U.S., higher education is a major financial commitment.
-Some learners search for cost-effective programs to reduce out-of-pocket expenses and post-graduation debt.
+Some learners search for cost-effective programs to reduce out-of-pocket expenses and student debt.
 The cheapest online accounting degrees typically offer extensive financial aid opportunities, reduced fees, and tuition breaks for out-of-state students.

-Why Get an Affordable Bachelor’s Degree in Accounting?
+Why Get an Affordable Degree in Accounting?

 In higher education, affordability goes beyond just tuition.
 To find the cheapest online accounting degree, prospective students must consider factors like financial aid and post-graduation salary-to-debt ratio.

 The accounting field attracts degree-seekers for various reasons, including job security and earning potential.
 Complex taxation and regulatory environments may allow accounting graduates to enter a high-demand field.
 Accountants earn a median annual salary of $73,560 each year, according to the BLS.